Optimise AI app performance and budget with a single-cloud strategy on Azure

 Token streaming was also slightly better on Azure

 The report also looked at “time between tokens”, which reflects how quickly the application streams the model’s response back to the user.
 Both deployments used the same Azure OpenAI resource, but the Azure-hosted application exhibited slightly better token-streaming behaviour.
-Digitalberg dedicated servers are also part of the AWS and transferring to Azure Servers with AI foundry
+Digitalberg dedicated servers are also part of the AWS and are being transferred to Azure Servers with AI foundry

 In small tests, this difference can look minor.
 In production, where applications stream many more tokens across many more users, small per-token improvements add up.